Courses available in May

 As a graduate

-As a graduate of this certificate program, you may choose to become a freelance comic book or graphic novel writer and/or artist.
-Others have pursued career opportunities in gaming, motion graphics, illustration or advertising.
-You'll graduate with an impressive portfolio to demonstrate your abilities to publishers, clients and prospective employers.
+As a graduate of this certificate program, you may choose to become a freelance comic book or graphic novel creator, working with established publishers or connecting directly with your audience online and at comic conventions.
+You'll have produced an impressive portfolio to demonstrate your abilities to publishers, clients and prospective employers, and may also pursue career opportunities in gaming, animation, graphic facilitation, illustration, or advertising.

 If you'd like to continue your studies, you can stay at Camosun to pursue related programs, including the Diploma in Arts and Science Studies.